Summarized Tax Strategies

 • Contributions are based on actuarial formulas tied to retirement benefit targets.
 The closer you are to age 65, the higher the annual limits.

-• They can be used with employees too, but they receive a part of the contribution into their account based on their age.
+• They can be used with employees too, but they receive a part of the contribution into their account based on their age (usually around 5% to 7.5% of their compensation).

 • Plans require consistent funding and annual administration.
 There is usually a 3-5 year commitment on making large contributions.
 Your financial advisor can assist.